Blog Winter Tires In Summer : Should I Use Them?

 Once temperatures drop, the soft rubber begins to harden, and traction suffers.
 Colder temperatures can cause the tread block edge chipping, or the tread rubber can crack.
 Tire companies generally treat these issues due to improper use and will rarely be covered under warranty.

 Winter tires are designed to handle cold weather and harsh elements.
 The treads have very thin cuts (sipes) across them.
-The tread helps to flush out excess slush buildup, and the sipes help pack snow the tread blocks allowing for traction with ice and snow.
-The rubber is specially designed to grip on cold, dry pavement.
+The tread helps to flush out excess slush buildup, and the sipes help pack snow.
+The tread blocks allow for traction with ice and snow.
+The rubber is specially designed to grip cold, dry pavement.

 When to change winter tires to summer tires in Ontario

 Once the daily temperature is consistently above 7°C, it’s time to put on your summer tires.
-This will ensure your tires are working to their optminal traction.
+This will ensure your tires are working to their optimal traction.

 What happens to winter tires if they are used in summer?